billygeary/upperwarren_fire_predator_optimisation/README.md

 Optimising fire and predator management for conservation

 William L. Geary, Ayesha I.T.
-Tulloch, Tim S. Doherty, Dale G. Nimmo, Euan G. Ritchie, Jeffrey O. Hanson, Marika A. Maxwell & Adrian F. Wayne8
+Tulloch, Tim S. Doherty, Dale G. Nimmo, Euan G. Ritchie, Jeffrey O. Hanson, Marika A. Maxwell & Adrian F. Wayne

 Corresponding author: William L. Geary (billy.geary@unimelb.edu.au)

 ## Scripts

+Note that data has not been included in this repository due to the file size.

 1\.
 Creates detection histories from the camera data.
 One file created is presence-absence and the other is counts.

 2\.
 Creates spatial covariate layers and extracts them for the camera sites